ChannexIO/terms_and_conditions/terms_and_conditions.md

 ### Executive Overview

-The Channex Enterprise Connectivity Platform is designed to help Enterprises and Independent Software Vendors (ISVs) securely connect channels and deliver them to hotels, customers, and or partners.
+The Channex Connectivity Platform is designed to help Enterprises and Independent Software Vendors (ISVs) securely connect channels and deliver them to hotels, customers, and or partners.
 Channex realizes that helping to protect our customer’s data, ensure proper security regulations, and mitigate any potential risk is essential to building trust and delivering a high-level of service.
 Channex takes a risk based approach to security and this paper will detail the many different measures and technologies in place to protect our customers.

 Our security implementation allows us to adhere to the following best practices, demonstrating our commitment to customer security and privacy: